Coronavirus (COVID-19) information

 Award: Pearson BTEC Higher National Certificate Art and Design (Graphic Design) FOR TATTOO ARTISTS RQF

 Location of study: Kingston College Creative Industries Centre

 Course duration: 1 years (full-time)

-Days of the week: You will be expected to attend for 3 days a week, Tues, Weds and Thurs
+Days of the week: You will be expected to attend for 2 days a week, possibly Tues, Weds

 Timetables: Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.